Rear Axle Service Tips

 Mount the differential housing in a vise and pull the drive pinion and bearings from the housing as a unit.
 Unscrew the nuts from the pinion shaft, mount the pinion in a vise and pull the bearings and sleeve from the shaft.

 The differential case should be examined for wear at the point where the backs of the pinions and side gears contact both halves of the case.
 If excessive wear is indicated, install a new case.
 If the backs of these gears are scored or show evidence of excessive wear, they should be discarded.
 This also applies to the pinion cross.

-If the bearing surface of the pinion shaft is worn enough to permit a loose fit of the taper roller bearings, the pinion, bearings, and sleeve should be replaced.
+If the bearing surface of the pinion shaft is worn enough to permit a loose fit of the taper roller bearings, the pinion, bearings, and sleeve (bearing cup) should be replaced.
 If the wheel bearing surface of either of the axle housings is scored, badly pitted, or worn more than .010" undersize, the housing (or housings) should be replaced.
 Repair sleeve kits are also available.

 The bearing rollers should be inspected for chips, galling, or flat spots.
 The bearing cups should be inspected for any evidence of wear, marks from the rollers, etc.

 After pressing on the rear pinion bearing (4621) so that it bears against the pinion head, install the front bearing (4621) against the rear bearing, being sure that the taper of both bearings are facing each other.
 The bearing sleeve (4616) may then be pressed into position.
 Install the adjusting and lock nuts (4634), with the lock washer (4636) between them, and tighten the nuts so that the sleeve turns on the bearing cones with a heavy drag * and no end play.
 Lock the adjustment by bending the tabs of the washer against the side of the nuts. (* Ford spec was 12-17 inch pounds).